SU-HSDO/suhumsci/lando/README.md

     $sites["$sitename.suhumsci.loc"] = $site_dir; // Do we need to add more things to our sites array, to get requests to reach our multisites?
     }
 ```
-4. Sync the database and files with a copy from production: `lando blt drupal:sync --site=[my-multisite] --sync-files`.
+5. Sync the database and files with a copy from production: `lando blt drupal:sync --site=[my-multisite] --sync-files`.
-5. From now on, when you run a cache clear or try to get an admin link, you'll need to specify which Drupal site you are performing the action, for instance, for the default site: `lando drush @default.local cr` and for the economics site: `lando drush @economics.local uli`.
+6. From now on, when you run a cache clear or try to get an admin link, you'll need to specify which Drupal site you are performing the action, for instance, for the default site: `lando drush @default.local cr` and for the economics site: `lando drush @economics.local uli`.

+Troubleshooting Note for local sites: If multisite setup is causing you issues, try setting up the default setup first and then attempt a multisite configuration.

 ## Syncing from Staging
 In order to sync from a staging or dev site, you will have to do the following: